Dyke and the Blazers: Death of Arlester Christian

 Christian was preparing for a tour of England and for recording with Barry White when he was fatally shot on a Phoenix street, on March 13, 1971, at the age of 27.
 According to reports at the time, the killing may have been related to drug dealing, although a coroner's report showed no alcohol or narcotics in his system.
-However on April 22, 1971 Jet Magazine quoted Phoenix detective Eloy Ysasi as saying, "Dyke was a drug addict and had so many tracks on his arms you couldn't believe it."
+However, on April 22, 1971 Jet Magazine quoted Phoenix detective Eloy Ysasi as saying, "Dyke was a drug addict and had so many tracks on his arms you couldn't believe it."
 The shooting, by Clarence Daniels, was considered self-defense.

 Legacy

 Dyke and the Blazers were inducted to the Arizona Music & Entertainment Hall of Fame.

 The song "Let a Woman Be a Woman" has been sampled by the hip-hop performer Tupac Shakur for his song "If my Homie Calls", and the band Stetsasonic for their song "Sally", and English indie rockers The Heavy for their own "How You Like Me Now?".
 "Let a Woman Be a Woman" was also featured in the film Friends with Benefits.
 The musician Prince refers to "Let a Woman Be a Woman" in his song "Gett Off".

-According to the notes accompanying a recent DVD release of Mad Monster Party?, they allegedly recorded "The Mummy", voicing the animated skeletal rock band Little Tibia and the Fibias, although the song in the film does not sound much like any Dyke and the Blazers recordings, and no credits exist to confirm this assumption.
+For Mad Monster Party?, they recorded "The Mummy", voicing the animated skeletal rock band Little Tibia and the Fibias.

 Compilations of Dyke and The Blazers recordings have been issued on CD by Kent Records and Ace Records.